programminghistorian/ph-submissions/lessons/fetch-and-parse-data-with-openrefine.md

 GREL variables and functions are strung together in sequence using a period, called dot notation.
 This allows complex operations to be constructed by passing the results of each function to the next.

-GREL's `parseHtml()` function can read HTML content, allowing elements to be accessed using `select()` and the [jsoup selector syntax](https://jsoup.org/cookbook/extracting-data/selector-syntax).
+GREL's `parseHtml()` function can read HTML content, allowing elements to be accessed using the `select()` function and the [jsoup selector syntax](https://jsoup.org/cookbook/extracting-data/selector-syntax).
-Starting with `value`, add the functions `parseHtml()` and `select("p")` in the *Expression* box using dot notation, resulting in `value.parseHtml().select("p")`.
+Starting with `value`, add the functions `parseHtml()` and `select("p")` in the *Expression* box using dot notation, resulting in: `value.parseHtml().select("p")`.
-Do not click *OK* at this point, but look at the *Preview* to see the result of the expression.
+Do not click *OK* at this point, simply look at the *Preview* to see the result of the expression.

-{% include figure.html caption="Edit the GREL expression" filename="refine-parse-html.png" %}
+{% include figure.html caption="Edit the GREL expression, parseHtml function" filename="refine-parse-html.png" %}

 Notice that the output on the right no longer starts with the HTML root elements (`<!DOCTYPE html` etc.) seen on the left.
 Instead, it starts with a square bracket (`[`), displaying an [array](https://en.wikipedia.org/wiki/Array_data_type) of all the `p` elements found in the page.
 Refine represents an array as a comma separated list enclosed in square brackets, for example `[ "one", "two", "three" ]`.

-Refine is visual and iterative; it is common to gradually build up an expression while checking the *Preview* to see the result.
+Refine is visual and iterative; it is common to gradually build up an expression while checking the preview to see the result.
+In addition to helping debug your GREL, this provides an opportunity learn more about the data set before adding more functions.
 Try the following GREL statements in the *Expression* box without clicking *OK*.
-Watch the preview window to understand how they function and learn about the data's contents:
+Watch the preview window to understand how they function:

 - Adding an index number to the expression selects one element from the array, for example `value.parseHtml().select("p")[0]`.
 In the sonnets example, the beginning of the file contains many paragraphs of license information that are unnecessary for the data set.
-Skipping ahead, the first sonnet is found at `value.parseHtml().select("p")[37]`.
+Skipping ahead through the index numbers, the first sonnet is found at `value.parseHtml().select("p")[37]`.
 - GREL also supports using negative index numbers, thus `value.parseHtml().select("p")[-1]` will return the last item in the array.
 Working backwards, the last sonnet is at index `[-3]`.
 - Using these index numbers, it is possible to slice the array, extracting only the range of `p` that contain sonnets.
 Add the `slice()` function to the expression to preview the sub-set: `value.parseHtml().select("p").slice(37,-2)`.